 A lot of runners dream to run the Paris Marathon.
-Others have doubts if it’s worth to be part of such a crowded competition.
+Others have doubts if it’s worth being part of such a crowded competition.
 I’ll be honest, this race in Paris wasn’t in my plans.
-But destiny plays with us, on April 2014, one day before boarding on our around the world trip I got an email telling that I won one slot on the race.
-One year later, after crossing Europe, North Africa and South East Asia, I was heading to Paris.
-Now it’s time to write our Paris Marathon Review and give you the best tips for the race and the trip.
+But destiny plays with us, one day before boarding on our around-the-world trip I got an email telling me that I won one slot in the race.

 So, what to expect?
-A beautiful course, thousands of runners, a great atmosphere and a well-organized race.
+A beautiful course with thousands of runners, a great atmosphere, and a well-organized race.
 I really enjoyed every moment, there were some issues that the organization could improve but overall it’s an excellent race.
-Let’s split our Paris Marathon Review in some useful topics:
+Let’s split our Paris Marathon Review into some useful topics:

 The BIB & race bag are available a few days before the race at the Paris Marathon Expo, aka Le Salon du Running.
 It’s located at Parc de Expositions de la Porte de Versailles, to get there take the metro line 12 and drop at Porte de Versailles.

-In order to get your race number and bag you MUST present a medical certificate mentioning: “no contra indication to running in competition”.
-Also bring your passport or proof of identity, and the confirmation email.
+In order to get your race number and bag, you MUST present a medical certificate mentioning: “no contraindication to running in a competition”.
+Also, bring your passport or proof of identity and the confirmation email.
 With all the docs in hand took me less than 5 minutes to get my race number and bag.
-The staff was very polite and friendly, making jokes of my “french tre bizarre”.
+The staff was very polite and friendly, making jokes about my “french est tre bizarre”.

 Le Salon du Running is huge!
-Over 200 expositors showcasing the latest products for athletes.
+Over 200 expositors showcasing the latest products for athletes, from bandanas and compression socks to runners and smartwatches.
 There were several running & triathlon associations and other race organizations too.
 One that caught my attention was the Marathon du Medoc, run & wine, cool!

 Paris Marathon Review Tip: go on the first day, it’s not so busy so you can enjoy more.